 Kyoung-Hee's research examines how work and employment experiences are impacted by and can motivate institutional and organisational change.
 Her recent reseach has examined the influence of commitments to social causes--such as social and evironmental justice--on the employment relationship.
 Kyoung-Hee's research also addresses the impact of international migration on individual migrants, collective action, as well as implications for diversity and inclusion in organisations.

 Kyoung-Hee is the recipient of a US-Korea Fulbright fellowship.
-She is currently an associate editor of the journal Organization, an advisory board member of the Journal of Industrial Relations, and an editorial member of the Journal of Applied Behavioral Science.
+She is currently an associate editor of the journal Organization, an advisory board member of the Journal of Industrial Relations, and an editorial member of Human Relations and the Journal of Applied Behavioral Science.
 She served as book review editor and editorial board member of the journal Organization Studies.
 Kyoung-Hee's papers have been recognised by the American Sociological Association (best student paper, Labor and Labor Movements section), the Labor and Employment Relations Association (best dissertation award runner-up), the Academy of Management (best paper runner-up, Careers Division), and the Australia New Zealand Academy of Management (best paper, Critical Management Studies division).
 Kyoung-Hee earned her PhD from MIT Sloan School of Management.

 Can supervise: YES